OUR PUPPY CLASS IS NOW FULL.

 WE WILL REMOVE THE FULL SIGN WHEN THE AFTER-CHRISTMAS PUPPY-BOOM HAS PASSED.

 Have you a bad dog, a problem dog?
-If you think you have a problem dog then stop and think - your dog has a problem person on the end of its lead - someone who is not sending the right signals to the dog, someone who is not telling the dog what is wanted.
+If you think you have a problem dog at the end of your lead then stop and think - your dog has a problem person on the end of its lead - someone who is not sending the right signals to the dog, someone who is not communicating to the dog what is wanted.

-This is where dog training classes come in - to train the person to train the dog!
+This is where dog training classes come in - to help with the communication - to train the person to train the dog!

-The club offers dog training (obedience) classes for dogs (and their handlers), from puppies through to advanced competition dogs.
 Don’t wait until you have problems, bring your pup to the puppy class as soon as you can (after it has had its jabs.)
-If it’s no longer a pup, is over a year old, join the “bronze” class.
+If it’s no longer a young pup, join the “bronze” class.